<a href='http://home.org'> <a href='http://get-validated.com'> <a href='http://validated_roster.edu'>

 Q: What is Class B?

-A: Class B is currently the optimal no-www compliance level.
-This classification helps remind users that, while the www subdomain is accepted, it is not necessary.
+A: Class B is the optimal no-www compliance level.
 In Class B, www.example.net is a valid address, but it redirects all traffic to example.net.
+This classification actively reminds users that, while the www subdomain is accepted, it is not necessary.

 Q: What is Class C?

 A: Class C is the most stringent compliance level.
-According to no-www, www.example.net is an invalid subdomain.
+In this class, www.example.net is an invalid subdomain.
 All traffic must go to example.net in order to view the site.
 Very few sites currently hold this classification, partially because many internet users are not yet savvy enough to drop the www every time.
 For that reason, this classification is not recommended for sites that serve the general public.

 Q: Why are some domains N/A?

 A: The no-www standard does not apply to certain domains.
-In these instances, traffic to example.net may be directed to a different server or contain different content than the www. version.
+In these instances, traffic to example.net may be directed to a different host such as example.co.uk or it might contain different content than the www. version.

 Q: How can I become Class B?